fesor/request-objects/README.md

 ### Validating payload

-As you can see from previous example, method `rules` should return validation rules for [symfony validator](http://symfony.com/doc/current/book/validation.html).
+As you can see from previous example, the `rules` method should return validation rules for [symfony validator](http://symfony.com/doc/current/book/validation.html).
 Your request payload will be validated against it and you will get valid data in your action.

 If you have some validation rules which depend on payload data, then you can handle it via validation groups.